cheesegrits/filament-google-maps/README.md

     ->defaultLocation([39.526610, -107.727261]) // default for new forms
-    ->draggable() // allow dragging to move marker ->clickable(false) // allow clicking to move marker
+    ->draggable() // allow dragging to move marker ->clickable(false) // allow clicking to move marker ->geolocate() // adds a button to request device location and set map marker accordingly ->geolocateLabel('Get Location') // overrides the default label for geolocate button
 ```
 The mapControls without comments are standard Google Maps controls, refer to
 the [API documentation](https://developers.google.com/maps/documentation/javascript/controls).